 Char Siu – Chinese BBQ Pork

-- 1 pork collar 6lbs sliced into 1” strips
+- 6 lb pork collar sliced into 1” strips

 Char Siu Marinade

-- ¼ cup maltose (use honey if you cannot find)
+- ¼ cup maltose use honey as a substitute

 - ¼ cup hoisin sauce